code-with-amitk/Code-examples/System-Design/Scalable/tinyurl/Design.md

 ## 5. HLD / System Design

 **Steps**
-- *0.* KGS will keep on generating shorturls offline and keep pushing on DB.
+- *0.* KGS will keep on generating shorturls offline and keep pushing on DB.  {See below Generating short-url by KGS}
 - *1. to 6.* Same as [Facebook newsFeed](/System-Design/Scalable/facebook/News%20Feed/README.md)
 - *7.* Web Server stores connection information in conn-db it will redirect request to App-Server.
 - *8.* App-Server puts the request on [MOM Queue]().